What is a service level agreement (SLA)?

 Those seeking the services of a technical support service provider can have a sense of security with a contract in the form of a Service Level Agreement.
 It holds your service provider accountable and establishes the level of service you may demand.

 If agreed-upon requirements aren’t met, you can reduce some of the consequences by requiring your supplier to make up the difference.
 SLAs are also preferred by service providers since they help retain consumers.

-Excellent customer service supported by great SLAs is one method for service providers to distinguish out from the competitors.
+Excellent customer service supported by great SLAs is one method for service providers to distinguish from their competitors.